nuxeo-sandbox/nuxeo-ldt-parser/README.md

 ### Configuration
+> [!NOTE]
+> See `ldtparser-service.xml` for a full example and all the configuration properties, with detailed documentation.

-Typically, you contribute the LDTParserService, "ldtParser" extension point to define :
+To configure a parser, you contribute the `LDTParserService`, `"ldtParser"` extension point to define:

-- The Start and End of _record_ tokens
+- The Start and End of _record_ tokens.
+These are required.
 - As many Regex as needed to parse the _header(s)_ and the _items_ of the _record_, with field mapping to your Nuxeo document (so you map the "clientId" header to the `statement:clientId` field of your document)

+  For _items_

   > [!IMPORTANT]
   > The plugin uses `java.util.regex.Pattern` for handling Regex.
 Make sure your expressions are compatible with this usage.